Aller au contenu

 3. Pulls the prebuilt images (docker compose pull --ignore-buildable).

-4. Runs migrations via the fail-closed one-shot migrate service — a failed migration aborts before the app is started.
+4. Runs migrations via the fail-closed one-shot migrate service.
+A failed migration aborts before the app is started.

 5. Starts the stack and waits for every service to report healthy.